dreboard/ide/README.md

 # PHP IDE

-My online php IDE to
+My online php IDE.
+Framework less product using the front controller design pattern.
 - Start write and run your php code and commands online
 - Perform database queries from an integrated Sqlite file
 - Create and write to xml, html, log, txt and csv files.
+- Make API GET/POST requests

 ## Installation